FAQs: What to expect for Commencement 2023

 Siblings of graduating seniors who wish to remain in their campus housing through Commencement should reach out to email@example.com to request approval.
 All siblings should note that attendance at senior week events is limited to seniors.

-Will parents and families be allowed in campus buildings during Commencement weekend?
+Will families be allowed in campus buildings during Commencement weekend?

-The only exceptions to building entry will be those permitted by the Office of Residence Life during specific hours of student move-out.
+Families will be able to access specific student residences as permitted by the Office of Residence Life during specific hours of student move-out.

-What dining options will be open for parents and families?
+What dining options will be available for students and their families?

 - 8-10am: Breakfast (Commons, students with a Bates ID only)